 K.S.A.
-79-5121(e) provides a separate exemption, which must be granted by the Kansas Board of Tax Appeals, for RV-titled vehicles when at the time of application for registration:
+79-5121(e) provides a separate exemption, for RV-titled vehicles when at the time of application for registration:

-- The individual claims Kansas as his/her permanent resident state with the military; - The individual's name is shown on the title as the legal owner of the vehicle(s);

-- The individual is in the full-time regular military service of the United States; - The individual is absent from Kansas in compliance of military orders and the vehicle is maintained outside Kansas on the date of application for registration of the vehicle.
+- The individual claims Kansas as his/her permanent resident state with the military; - The individual's name is shown on the title as the legal owner of the vehicle(s); - The individual is in the full-time regular military service of the United States; - The individual is absent from Kansas in compliance of military orders and the vehicle is maintained outside Kansas on the date of application for registration of the vehicle.